Cultural Agility: Small is The New Big

 The center of this, is the ability to connect in tribal fashion and remain agile in two ways: Responsiveness and shared knowledge.
 We all know BIG growth is how ideas, innovations, disruptions, trends, gain market scale.
 And that scale is needed to balance cost, growth, and profitability.

-And yet, seismic shifts underway in our global society – idealogically and technologically – require us to approach growth and change differently.
+And yet, seismic shifts underway in our global society – in both idealogy AND technology – require us to approach growth and change differently.
 To build cultural agility through habits that are more human-centered. (a radical and uncomfortable departure from military-and-machine systems and structures of the Industrial Era.)

 “Cultural agility” is about setting up teams and companies to align with how humans connect and create.
 Modern companies can succeed at innovation by also observing and mirroring how it occurs naturally and easily: In nature.